JoeDLewis/JoeDLewis.github.io/Autopilot.md

 - The implementation of the PI controller and refinement of those values created a perfectly damped response that reached steady state in both MATLAB and Simulink.

-- The interpolation stage underdamped the system, and made the response not reach steady state and overdamped it but varying the aircraft velocity to 55m/s made it reach steady state again.
+- The interpolation stage overdamped the system, and made the response not reach steady state, but varying the aircraft velocity to 55m/s made it reach steady state again.

 ### Technical Considerations